Insider Buying: Agree Realty C - GuruFocus.com

 On May 24, 2023, Joey Agree, President and CEO of Agree Realty Corp (NYSE:ADC), purchased 5,000 shares of the company's stock.
-This move is a strong signal of confidence in the company's future prospects and is worth examining in more detail.
+This move is part of a broader trend of insider buying at Agree Realty Corp, with nine insider buys over the past year and no insider sells during the same period.
+In this article, we will take a closer look at Joey Agree, Agree Realty Corp, and the implications of this insider buying activity.

 Who is Joey Agree?

-On the day of Joey Agree's recent purchase, shares of Agree Realty Corp were trading at $64.91 apiece, giving the stock a market capitalization of $6,085.858 million.
-The price-earnings ratio is 36.48, which is higher than the industry median of 14.36 and higher than the company's historical median price-earnings ratio.
+On the day of Joey Agree's recent purchase, shares of Agree Realty Corp were trading at $64.91 apiece, giving the stock a market cap of $6,001.980 million.
+The price-earnings ratio of 35.98 is higher than the industry median of 14.45 and higher than the company's historical median price-earnings ratio.
+This suggests that the stock may be overvalued compared to its peers and its own historical valuation.

 Conclusion

-The recent insider buying activity by Joey Agree, along with the positive insider trends at Agree Realty Corp, suggests that the company's management is confident in its future prospects.
-The stock's modest undervaluation, as indicated by its price-to-GF-Value ratio, presents an attractive opportunity for investors seeking exposure to the retail real estate sector.
-As always, investors should conduct their own research and consider their risk tolerance before making any investment decisions.
+The recent insider buying activity by Joey Agree, along with the overall trend of insider buys at Agree Realty Corp, suggests that the company's management team is confident in its future prospects.
+While the stock's price-earnings ratio may be higher than the industry median and its historical median, the price-to-GF-Value ratio indicates that the stock is modestly undervalued.
+Investors should consider these factors when evaluating Agree Realty Corp as a potential investment opportunity.

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.